 A variety of living facilities are available on campus and offer students the opportunity to live in community with one another.
 See more about on-campus housing options.

-The Student Association supports the mission of Pittsburgh Theological Seminary to prepare women, men and those beyond the binary for ministries of worship, teaching and service.
+The Student Association supports the mission of Pittsburgh Theological Seminary to prepare individuals for ministries of worship, teaching and service.
 The Student Association commits itself to the formation of a community of seminarians dedicated to the ministry of preparation and scholarship—conducting its own program of a wide range of extracurricular events.

 Rainbow Covenant is a student organization that intentionally offers genuine welcome to all of God’s children.
 They stand with future and present leaders of the church united in honoring all those called to ministry through Pittsburgh Theological Seminary, regardless of sexuality or gender expression.